Aragas/SharpConfig/README.md

 ![sharpconfig_logo.png](sharpconfig_logo.png)

+This is a PCL version of SharpConfig.
+File interaction deleted, only Stream based left.
+Not properly tested Object serializing/deserialising, it used only Instance and Public Properties/Fields, now it should parse any.
+Should be fixed.

 SharpConfig is an easy-to-use CFG/INI configuration library for .NET.

 You can use SharpConfig in your .NET applications to add the functionality